Hewins Oak

 English Oak (Quercus robur)

 English Oak, also known as pedunculate oak, is native to Europe and can be found in the British Isles, France, and other parts of Western and Central Europe.
-It thrives in temperate climates and moist, well-drained soils.
+It is common in lowland areas, floodplains, and areas with wetter soils.

 It typically displays a straight, fine grain pattern and is moderately dense, offering strength and durability.
 The heartwood ranges from light to medium brown, with distinctive golden hues, and it has a mild, pleasant odour.